Interpreting Blackbox Models via Model Extraction: Evaluation

 \subsection{Discussion of the Diabetes Risk Classifier}

-\paragraph{{\bf\em Variations across providers.}}
+\paragraph{Variations across providers.}

-We can use explanations to understand differences in classifiers trained on data from different providers.
-In Figure~\ref{fig:diabetesmodels} (c), we show a decision tree trained on data from an alternate provider, which contained EMRs for 402 patients.
-Based on these explanations, we noticed a number of differences in how diagnoses were reported.
+We can use interpretations to understand differences in random forests trained on patients from different providers.
+In Figure~\ref{fig:diabetesmodels} (b), we show a decision tree trained on data from an alternate provider, which contained EMRs for 402 patients.
+We can immediately identify differences in how diagnoses were reported.
 For example, there are several ICD-9 codes corresponding to high cholesterol; for the original provider, 30\% of patients were diagnosed with 272.4 (``unspecified hyperlipidemia''), whereas only 2\% of patients were diagnosed with 272.2 (``mixed hyperlipidemia'').
 In contrast, for the alternate provider, 19\% of patients were diagnosed with 272.2, and 18\% of patients were diagnosed with 272.4.
 As another example, for the alternate provider, 10\% of patients were diagnosed with ``Impaired fasting glucose'', which appears in Figure~\ref{fig:diabetesmodels} (c).
-In contrast, for the original provider, only 1\% of patients have this diagnosis; indeed, this feature never shows up in explanations extracted for classifiers trained on data from the original provider.
-Understanding such covariate shifts among the patient populations for different providers can aid data scientists in feature engineering and in adapting existing models to new providers.
+In contrast, for the original provider, only 1\% of patients have this diagnosis; indeed, this feature never shows up in interpretations for random forests trained on patients from the original provider.
+Understanding such covariate shifts among the patient populations for different providers can help data scientists adapt existing models to new providers.

-\paragraph{{\bf\em Dependence on previous doctor visits.}}
+\paragraph{Dependence on previous doctor visits.}

-One notable feature of the decision tree shown in Figure~\ref{fig:diabetesmodels} (a) is the subtree rooted at the node labeled ``Dermatophytosis of nail''.
-In this subtree, if the patient has any of the diagnoses listed, then the decision tree classifies the patient as having low risk for diabetes, but if they do not have any of these diagnoses, then they are classified as high risk.
-We verified that this effect is present (and quite strong) in the data.
-Furthermore, this effect occurs across providers---in particular, it also occurs in subtree rooted at ``Chest pain'' in Figure~\ref{fig:diabetesmodels} (c).
+A notable feature of the decision tree in Figure~\ref{fig:diabetesmodels} (a) is the subtree rooted at the node labeled ``Dermatophytosis of nail''.
+In this subtree, if the patient has any of the diagnoses listed, then the decision tree classifies the patient as low risk; otherwise, they are classified as high risk.
+This effect occurs across providers, e.g., in subtree rooted at ``Chest pain'' in Figure~\ref{fig:diabetesmodels} (b).
+This effect is present (and statistically significant) in the data and in the random forest.